activisthandbook/activisthandbook/articles/wellbeing/riot-medicine.md

 description: >
   A guide for first aid and street medics at protests
 langCode: en
-articleID: s5fDZrO4LhWVXbsKROat
+articleID: oJBTxZxtDNpeQ5tDgh5kL41Hn6yieu6S
-languageCollectionID: wbFH1lOSaiZUoa6bdpX5
+languageCollectionID: e4wDLfdU-y8KdFR9G1xxTToe7AAkOxnU
-lastUpdated: 1673628396818
+lastUpdated: 1673685329952
 tags: []
 ---

 **This page is meant as a starting point for anyone who wants to learn more about providing first aid at protests.
-Start by reading the introduction below, or explore the various topics about street medics further down.** **If you need a quick reference during actions, make sure to check out the** [**FIELD GUIDE.**](field-guide)
+Start by reading the introduction below, or explore the various topics about street medics further down.** **If you need a quick reference during actions, make sure to check out the** [**FIELD GUIDE.**](/wellbeing/riot-medicine/field-guide)

 This section of Activist Handbook was derived from the book [Riot Medicine](https://riotmedicine.net), which the author Håkan Geijer generously published under a Creative Commons Zero 1.0 Universal license.